juanfernandes/juanfernandes-uk/src/blog/2019-year-in-review.md

 ---
 layout: layouts/post.njk
 title: '2019: Year in review'
-description: >-
-  Another year gone but it was a very good year both professionally and personally, but there is room for improvement in twenty twenty.
+description: Another year gone but it was a very good year both professionally and personally, but there is room for improvement in twenty twenty.
 keywords:
 - '2019'
 - year in review
 - javascript
 - static site generator
 - ssg
 - netlify
 - eleventy
 - netlifycms
 - nunjucks
 - ernest jones
 - h. samuelt
 - cmi
 - chartered management institute
 - contract
 - front-end developer
 - freelance
-postImage: /v1579162296/sun_sea.jpg
+postImage: "/v1579162296/sun_sea.jpg"
-date: 2020-01-05T13:54:38.480Z
+date: 2020-01-05T13:54:38.480+00:00
 tags:
+- year-in-review
 - personal

 ---
 Another year gone but it was a very good year both professionally and personally, but there is room for improvement in twenty twenty.